If you have just one day in Moscow, it is extremely short time to explore the city and truly feel it. Honestly, I’d say even a week is not enough.

 2. Best shots of Kremlin are from the bridges: Big Stone bridge (bear Borovitskaya tower), Big Moskvoretsky Bridge (near Red Square), Patriarch bridge (behind Christ the Savior).

 3. If you are into bike tours: Velobike has best prices and most comfortable system.
 Shame it is in Russian only so far, ask us if you need help.

 4. Time Out Bar has great city views and great drinks for your nightlife experience.

 5. Best local experience is in the early morning: 5-7am.
 The city is just wakening up, the coffee shops serve yummy breakfasts, the metro stations are easy to photograph, the sunrise is charming.

 What would you like to try in Moscow?
-Do you have any crazy ideas?
-What’s in your bucket list when in Russia?
+What’s on your bucket list when in Russia?

 Most Popular Posts

 - 50 facts about Moscow – all you need to know about Russian capital

 Everybody likes fun facts and we always prepare a ton of them for our Moscow tours ...

 - 20 fun facts about Edinburgh